Bob Goldberg talking to an elderly woman about estate planning and administration with her daughter who is part of the sandwich generation.

 Estate Planning FAQs

-Wills and trusts are vehicles for passing on your assets to those you choose.
+Wills and Trusts are vehicles for passing on your assets to those you choose.
 Many clients are concerned about the risk of funds they leave to their children being lost to their children’s creditors or spouses upon divorce or simply by bad decisions their children may make.
 For them, a family protection trust can provide the peace of mind they seek.
 In addition, proper planning will prevent the payment of unavoidable estate taxes upon your death.

 Not if you plan properly, the earlier, the better.
 There are a number of planning options available to spouses of nursing home residents to protect their financial well-being while qualifying their ill spouse for Medicaid to defray nursing home costs.